Helping to Develop Better Influenza Vaccines

 Office / Division / Lab: OVRR / DVP / LPRVD

-Vaccination against influenza is an important way to prevent serious illness or even death from this disease because there are very few drugs that are effective in limiting lung infection with influenza viruses.
+Vaccination against influenza is an important way to prevent serious illness or even death from this disease because there are very few drugs that are effective.

 Our research program aims to develop new methods to identify and quantify important antigens (proteins that are the target of the immune response) in influenza vaccines, and to implement new ways to predict how well the vaccine will protect against disease.
 We are focusing specifically on the antigens hemagglutinin (HA) and neuraminidase (NA), which are proteins on the surface of the virus: antibodies to these molecules can prevent infection and spread of the virus.

-Our research is particularly important for public health because it directly contributes to 1) evaluation of seasonal vaccines that use new strategies to induce immunity; and 2) evaluation of vaccines for pandemics (epidemics that spread globally).
+Our research is particularly important for public health because it directly contributes to the evaluation of influenza vaccines that use new strategies to induce immunity, including vaccines against pandemic influenza strains.
 These studies will have a major impact on the regulatory work of FDA since they provide ways to predict the effectiveness of new vaccines.

 Our mission is to develop practical methods for measuring the immune correlates of protection against seasonal and pandemic influenza so that vaccine efficacy can be predicted more accurately.